-Mabon, the Fall Equinox, is the second harvest festival.
-It is when days and nights are of approximately equal length.
-The holiday is named for Mabon / Harvest Home / Fall Equinox Mabon, who appeared in The Mabinogion, a collection of Welsh myths.
-It is a time to count your blessings and show gratitude for those who have helped you on the year's journey.
-(Paganism/Wicca/Druid) The International Day of Sign Languages is a unique opportunity to support and protect the linguistic identity and cultural diversity of all deaf people International Day of Sign Languages and other sign language users.
-Celebrated annually across the world on 23 September every year along with the International Week of Deaf People.
-(International) Bi Visibility Day Marked each year since 1999, Bi Visibility Day raises bi awareness and challenges bisexual & biromantic erasure.
-(International) Franco-Ontarian Day There are more than 622,000 Francophones and 1.5 million Ontarians who can speak French, making Ontario Canada's largest Francophone community outside of Quebec.
+23 Bi Visibility Day Marked each year since 1999, Bi Visibility Day raises bi awareness and challenges bisexual & biromantic erasure.
+(International) 25 Franco-Ontarian Day There are more than 622,000 Francophones and 1.5 million Ontarians who can speak French, making Ontario Canada's largest Francophone community outside of Quebec.
 September 25 is Franco-Ontarian Day, a time to celebrate your community and its history.
 It was officially named Franco-Ontarian Day in 2010.
-(Ontario) Krishna Janmashtami Celebrates the birth of Lord Krishna and his rescue from potential death by the demon Kasna.
-Lord Krishna was born in a prison, then carried by his father to another village where he was secretly exchanged with a cow herder's daughter for his safety.
-(Hinduism) National Day for Truth and Reconciliation / The day honours the lost children and Survivors of residential schools, their families and communities.
+(Ontario) 30 National Day for Truth and Reconciliation / Orange Shirt Day The day honours the lost children and Survivors of residential schools, their families and communities.
 Public commemoration of the tragic and painful history and ongoing impacts of residential schools is a vital component of the reconciliation process.
 The creation of this federal statutory holiday was through legislative amendments made by Parliament.
-September 30 is also Orange Shirt Day, a day to wear an orange shirt as a way to Orange Shirt Day remember the story of Phyllis (Jack) Webstad, whose orange shirt was taken away from her when she was sent to a residential school at age six.
+September 30 is also Orange Shirt Day, a day to wear an orange shirt as a way to remember the story of Phyllis (Jack) Webstad, whose orange shirt was taken away from her when she was sent to a residential school at age six.
 The date was chosen because this was the time of year children were taken from their homes and placed in residential schools.
-(Canada) Bi Visibility Day Franco-Ontarian Day Krishoa Janmashtami
+(Canada)